hashicorp/vault/website/source/intro/getting-started/policies.html.md

 the last section, we learned about _authentication_.
 This section is about _authorization_.

-For authentication Vault has multiple options or backends that can be enabled and used.
+For authentication Vault has multiple options or methods that can be enabled and used.
 For authorization and policies Vault always uses the same format.
-All authentication backends must map identities back to the core policies that are configured with Vault.
+All auth methods must map identities back to the core policies that are configured with Vault.

 When initializing Vault, there is always one special policy created that can't be removed: the `root` policy.
 This policy is a special policy